 Site investigation work

-From July 2021 to December 2021, we’ll be carrying out site investigation work around Pakuranga and Botany.
+We’re carrying out site investigation work around Pakuranga and Botany.
 This will help us to understand the ground conditions and exact locations of underground services including water, electricity, and gas pipes.
 The information we gather will improve the proposed busway design.

 Thank you for your patience while our site investigation work is in progress.